sammenyb/LoginAI/README.md

 To run this Model yourself, please download the dataset from the orgin: https://github.com/das-group/rba-dataset

 When its downloaded, in main.ipynb change this row:
 to_csv_batch('rba-dataset.csv', 'Batches'), to the right path to the dataset.

+I've developed this in python version 3.11.5.
+Make sure to have the following libraries installed:
+Pandas, Sklearn, Numpy

 ## Overview